 VITAMIN C SERUM 101

-This derivative of Vitamin C is the most common form you’ll find in skincare products and it has the most research behind it.
-This form of Vitamin C is known for its ability to protect against UV rays, increase collagen and elastin levels, improve skin tone and texture as well as reduce dark spots and discoloration.
-On the downside, l-ascorbic acid oxidizes quickly when it’s exposed to air and light so it has to be stored with utmost care.
-It can also cause irritation and redness at high concentrations so look for formulas with 5-20%.
+This derivative of Vitamin C is the most common form you’ll find in skincare products and it also has the most research behind it.
+L-ascorbic acid is prized for its ability to protect against UV rays, increase collagen and elastin levels, improve skin tone and texture, and reduce dark spots and discoloration.

 MAGNESIUM ASCORBYL PHOSPHATE

-This form of Vitamin C will also boost collagen and elastin, brighten and even skin tone and have positive effects on hyperpigmentation.
-Although less is known about it, we do know that it’s more stable than l-ascorbic acid and won’t rapidly oxidize when exposed to light and air.
-It’s also gentler on your skin and can be used in concentrations ranging anywhere from 1 to 20%.
+This form of Vitamin C will also boost collagen and elastin, brighten and even skin tone, and has positive effects on hyperpigmentation.
+Although less is known about it, we do know that it’s more stable than L-Ascorbic acid and won’t rapidly oxidize when exposed to light and air.
+It’s also gentler on your skin and can be used in concentrations ranging anywhere from 1-20%.

 WHAT DO VITAMIN C SERUMS TREAT?

-As we’ve mentioned Vitamin C Serums are able to treat a variety of skin concerns, below we cover a few of the main ones:
+Vitamin C Serums treat a variety of skin concerns, but here are the main ones: